 Here's what to do:

-- Go to the Second LIfe Help page and log in if you can.
+- Go to the Second Life Help page and log in if you can.
 If you can't access your account, use the Forgot your login information? link on the right to recover your username and reset your password.
 Then log in.

-- Under Account Issue, select I believe my account has been compromised.
+- Under Account Issue, select Account Compromised.

 - Fill in the rest of the fields as directed.

 - Check your email for your case number.

 Once you do this, Linden Lab will place your account on hold and investigate the relevant transactions.
 This may take a few days.
 Once we have concluded the investigation, we'll send you an email explaining our conclusion and the action we will take.
 Note that all transactions involving Linden dollars are subject to Linden Lab's Terms of Service.